Lord-Windy/asmjit/README.md

 Instructions specify operations performed by the CPU, and operands specify the operation's input(s) and output(s).
 Each AsmJit's instruction has it's own unique id (`X86Inst::Id` for example) and platform specific code emitters always provide a type safe intrinsic (or multiple overloads) to emit such instruction.
 There are two ways of emitting an instruction:

-  * Using `emitter.emit(instId, operands...)` - Allows to emit an instruction in a dynamic way - you just need to know its id and provide its operands.
+  * Using emitter.emit(**instId**, operands...) - Allows to emit an instruction in a dynamic way - you just need to know its id and provide its operands.
-  * Using `emitter.inst(operands...)` - A type-safe way provided by platform specific emitters, for example `X86Assembler` provides `mov(X86Gp, X86Gp)`.
+  * Using emitter.**instName**(operands...) - A type-safe way provided by platform specific emitters - for example `X86Assembler` provides `mov(X86Gp, X86Gp)`.

 AsmJit's operands all inherit from a base class called `Operand` and then specialize its type to:

-  * *None* (not used or uninitialized operand).
+  * **None** (not used or uninitialized operand).
-  * *Register* (`Reg`) - Describes either physical or virtual register.
+  * **Register** (`Reg`) - Describes either physical or virtual register.
 Physical registers have id that matches targets machine id directly, whereas virtual registers must be allocated into physical registers by a register allocator.
 Each `Reg` provides:
-    * Register Type - Unique id that describes each possible register provided by the target architecture - for example X86 backend provides `X86Reg::RegType`, which defines all variations of general purpose registers (GPB-LO, GPB-HI, GPW, GPD, and GPQ) and all types of other registers like XMM, YMM, and ZMM.
+    * *Register Type* - Unique id that describes each possible register provided by the target architecture - for example X86 backend provides `X86Reg::RegType`, which defines all variations of general purpose registers (GPB-LO, GPB-HI, GPW, GPD, and GPQ) and all types of other registers like XMM, YMM, and ZMM.
-    * Register Class - Groups multiple register types under a single class - for example all general-purpose registers (of all sizes) on X86 are `X86Reg::kClassGp`, all SIMD registers (XMM, YMM, ZMM) are `X86Reg::kClassXyz`, etc.
+    * *Register Class* - Groups multiple register types under a single class - for example all general-purpose registers (of all sizes) on X86 are `X86Reg::kClassGp`, all SIMD registers (XMM, YMM, ZMM) are `X86Reg::kClassXyz`, etc.
-    * Register Size - Contains the size of the register in bytes.
+    * *Register Size* - Contains the size of the register in bytes.
 If the size depends on the mode (32-bit vs 64-bit) then generally the higher size is used (for example RIP register has size 8 by default).
-    * Register ID - Contains physical or virtual id of the register.
+    * *Register ID* - Contains physical or virtual id of the register.
-  * *Memory Address* (`Mem`) - Used to reference a memory location.
+  * **Memory Address** (`Mem`) - Used to reference a memory location.
 Each `Mem` provides:
-    * Base register - A base register id (physical or virtual).
+    * *Base Register* - A base register id (physical or virtual).
-    * Index register - An index register id (physical or virtual).
+    * *Index Register* - An index register id (physical or virtual).
-    * Offset - Displacement or absolute address to be referenced (32-bit if base register is used and 64-bit if base register is not used).
+    * *Offset* - Displacement or absolute address to be referenced (32-bit if base register is used and 64-bit if base register is not used).
-    * Optional flags that can describe various architecture dependent information (like scale and segment-override on X86).
+    * *Flags* that can describe various architecture dependent information (like scale and segment-override on X86).
-  * *Immediate Value* (`Imm`) - Immediate values are usually part of instructions (encoded within the instruction itself) or data.
+  * **Immediate Value** (`Imm`) - Immediate values are usually part of instructions (encoded within the instruction itself) or data.
-  * *Label* (`Label)` - used to reference a location in code or data.
+  * **Label** (`Label)` - used to reference a location in code or data.
 Labels must be created by the `CodeEmitter` or by `CodeHolder`.
 Each label has its unique id per `CodeHolder` instance.

 AsmJit allows to construct operands dynamically, to store them, and to query a complete information about them at run-time.
 Operands are small (always 16 bytes per `Operand`) and should be always copied if you intend to store them (don't create operands by using `new` keyword, it's not required).
 Operand are safe to be `memcpy()`ed and `memset()`ed.